prikril/ldt-nodemcu/README.md

 * You need a module that isn't already listed here?

 * You need a function that isn't already integrated?
+(Note: Some functions are not available in 1.4.0 but 1.5.1 e.g. `wifi.sta.getrssi()`.)

 * You found a mistake in this project?